cranmer/TheoryAndPractice/content/collaboration-map.md

 JavaScripts: d3.min.js, packages.js, collaboration-map.js, test-collaboration-map.js
 Stylesheets: concept-map.css, concept-map-padding.css

-This is my first attempt at a collaboration map -- it's woefully incomplete and it needs a wide browser window.
+This is my first attempt at a collaboration map -- it's woefully incomplete and I've largely omitted projects happening within the ATLAS collaboration.
 Check it out first, and then read the blog post below.
 The collaboration map has three components:

  * people: center